coraliefritsch/peoc/README.md

 To run simulations :
 - check the Python version of your computer, then,
-- in a terminal, go in the folder 'PEOC',
+- in a terminal, go in the current directory,
 - run the script main_script.py in the terminal using the Python 2 call associated to your computer version ex : ````python main_script.py````	or	````python2.7 main_script.py````